bsccf/Uni-notes/Electrical and electronic systems/2 Electronics/1a Semiconductor theory/n-p junction.md

 Nah something much more intresting, we get an [[n-p junction]] (who could have seen that coming?!) it is clearly the best resault as this means that computers exist meaning that we get [[the internet]] and hence [[shiposting]].

 ### Important bits
-#### Charge
+#### Electric field formation and charge
 Although the total charge is neutral, when the two materials make contact:
 - The electrons near the boundary will diffuse from the higher concentration ([[doping semiconductors|n-type]]) to the lower concentration ([[doping semiconductors|p-type]])
 - In a simular way the holes in the [[valence and conduction bands|valence band]] will move from a high concentration ([[doping semiconductors|p-type]]) to the lower concentration ([[doping semiconductors|n-type]]).
 -  The p-type semiconductor is now negatively charged and the n-type is positively charged (total charge remains neutral but there are clear concentrations of charge within the material)
 -  Consequently an [[electric field]] is now formed between the n-type towords the p-type
--  This electric field will continue to grow in magnitude until the strength of the field is equivilent to the strength of the concentration gradient moving charges (an equi)
+-  This electric field will continue to grow in magnitude until the strength of the field is equivilent to the strength of the concentration gradient moving charges (an equilibrium is reached)

+Note that the equilibrium field strength reached is highly dependent on temperature (recall the [[fermi function]]) due to this effecting the amount of electrons in [[valence and conduction bands|conduction band]]s.

 ![[Pasted image 20211121203231.png]]

+####